 Entry age is based on the age at hire for eligible employees.
 The attribution period is determined as the difference between the expected retirement age and the age at hire.
-The APVPBP and present value of future service costs are determined on an employee by employee basis and then aggregated.
+The APVPBP and present value of future service costs are determined on a participant by participant basis and then aggregated.